IlexisTheMadcat/LexisPosingSystem/README.md

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
 Select Lexi's Assets in onboarding and scroll down the channels for #💬lexis-posing-system!

-LPS version updates will be announced in the Discord server.
-Known bugs or planned features will be represented as open issues in this repository.
+LPS version updates are announced on [Twitter/X](https://x.com/IlexisTheMadcat) and [BlueSky](https://bsky.app/profile/ilexisthemadcat.bsky.social). \
+See [Statistics](https://github.com/IlexisTheMadcat/LexisPosingSystem/tree/main?tab=readme-ov-file#statistics) at the bottom of this page for performance drop notices.

 Contents:
 - [Quick Start](https://github.com/IlexisTheMadcat/LexisPosingSystem/tree/main?tab=readme-ov-file#quick-start)